top of page

 Fav Foods

-Walnuts, Almonds in the shell, Broccoli and Bananas!
+Almonds in and out of the shell, Broccoli and Bananas!

 What I Can Say

-Hello, Winston, Happy Birthday, Merry Christmas, Happy Bird, Water, etc
+Hello, Winston, Happy Birthday, Merry Christmas, Happy Bird, Peekaboo, etc

 Friends